saelfaer/angular-jspm/README.md

-# JSPM Playground
+# JSPM Playground for AngularJS

-This is a front-end playground based on the JSPM.
+This is a front-end playground based on the JSPM for the AngularJS framework.

 you can check out the app by installing all dependencies